|

 Mount Pleasant, Falkland Islands

 Mount Pleasant was opened in 1984 to establish a fighter and transport presence in the Islands following the Falklands War.
-Currently based at Mount Pleasant are No 1435 Flight with 4 x Tornado F3s, No 1312 Flight, with 1 x VC10 tanker and 1 x Hercules C1, as well as No 78 Squadron with 1 x Chinook and 2 x Griffin.
+Currently based at Mount Pleasant are No 1435 Flight with 4 x Tornado F3s, No 1312 Flight with 1 x VC10 tanker and 1 x Hercules, as well as No 1564 Flight with 2 x Sea King HAR3.
 Ground units include Signals Units and a Rapier surface to air missile detachment.

 Mobile Air Movement Squadron (MAMS)